Mister Sinister: 2010s

 Mister Sinister is eventually able to fully possess the fifth clone of Alice, returning in The Uncanny X-Men #544.
 Now dressed in Victorian-era garb and using knowledge gained from Apocalypse, he merges with the alien giant known as the Dreaming Celestial, gaining great power.
 Sinister turns San Francisco's residents into doppelgangers of himself and attempts to create a society resembling 19th century England, which he claims to now see as a perfect culture.
 His true plan is to gain the attention of the alien Celestials so they might deem humanity too chaotic and then eradicate the species, leaving him to rebuild the planet with a better version of humanity.
 The X-Men restore San Francisco and defeat Sinister, who loses his enhanced power.

 Foreseeing the Phoenix Force will one day return to Earth, Sinister tells the young mutant Hope Summers about its existence, knowing she will be its choice for a new host.
 In truth, he intends to steal the Phoenix energy by using a group of Madelyne Pryor clones.
 When the Phoenix Force arrives on Earth during the "Avengers vs. X-Men" storyline, its power is divided between five people, including Cyclops.
 The Phoenix Five track down Mister Sinister, learning he has built his own city (based on Victorian-era London) within Subterranea that is inhabited by clones of himself, several of his agents, and some acquaintances.
 Sinister orders his clones to war against the Phoenix Five.
 After help arrives, the Phoenix Five kill each and every clone of Sinister present.

 In the aftermath of "Avengers vs. X-Men," Sinister visits Cyclops and explains that some time ago he killed the X-Men public relations manager Katie Kildare, placing his own personality in the woman's mind while a secondary Sinister clone was left in charge of the city.
 While his clones and resources are gone, he still lives and will strike again.
 Sinister, now again in a cloned body of his old form, then infiltrates the X-Men's original mansion home, recently renamed the Jean Grey School, through its student Ernst.
-Ernst provides Sinister access to DNA samples from the mutants within the school in exchange for providing her friend Martha Johannesen with a new body.
+Ernst provides Sinister access to DNA samples from the mutants within the school in exchange for providing her friend Martha Johansson with a new body.
 His efforts are ultimately foiled by the students and Spider-Man, who was asked by Wolverine to help locate the school's mole.
 Sinister escapes but his new DNA samples are destroyed.